Football on TV - where to watch every match

 What football can I watch on BT Sport?

 BT Sport isn’t lacking for football.
-It has 42 Premier League matches in the 2016/17 season - more than any prior year.
+It has 42 Premier League matches a season.
 It also has the exclusive UK TV rights to the UEFA Champions and Europa Leagues, so if you’re a fan of those series, BT’s the only game in town.

 Those are the highest-profile events, but that’s not all the footie BT has by a long shot.
 You can also watch top flight football from both the UK and around the world, including National League, League Cup, A-League, Bundesliga, Serie A and Ligue 1.